vmware-archive/halite/README.rst

 bootstrap the app containing configurable paths to all required static JS/CSS assets.
 See the output of ``genindex.py --help`` for available options.

-.. note:: Updating your crystalline clone
+.. note:: Updating your halide clone

     ``genindex.py`` should be run and the ``index.html`` file regnerated any time any static assets are added or removed.